-- explained to me that the unique selling point for those who wished to stable their horses on Estate land was access to a network of rides which did not involve crossing any roads.
+- 118. Mr explained to me that the unique selling point for those who wished to stable their horses on Estate land was access to a network of rides which did not involve crossing any roads.
 He said that early on, there was a permit system with tags attached to the saddles.
-I was presented with an example of a livery agreement that would have been signed (and similar was deployed at but Mr also set out that there was in the livery office a large A1 ride map on a notice board.
-It was produced by Mr and when it faded, it was replaced. - 119.
+I was presented with an example of a livery agreement that would have been signed (and similar was deployed at the same but Mr example also set out that there was in the livery office a large A1 ride map on a notice board.
+It was produced by Mr example, and when it faded, it was replaced. - 119.
 He said that the use "went insane" during the COVID-19 emergency.
 The use was so great that some areas of the land that were beautiful before had been destroyed by heavy use.
 He placed the in increase in use to 2018.
 He said that he would walk around the woods, sometimes with his dogs, and barely see anyone there.
 On an average walk, you'd see 2 people in the woods.
 His regular dog walk is about 1.5hrs every day.
 Sometimes, he'd do it twice.
 He also said that there were 2 footpaths on the Estate, and this is where there is a problem that some people were walking in the woods.
 The main problem with dog walkers is the interference with the shoot.
 For example, a couple of dogs arriving 30 minutes before the shoot was irritating.
-Mr rode horses over the application land 3 or 4 times a week until 2003. - 120.
-Mr explained to me that there was a very long history of shooting on the Estate. - 121.
-Mr statement also set out: - "I am unable to accept declaration that he was not instructed by the owners to prevent people from using the farm for dog walking, cycling or horse riding.
-I reported directly to the board and attended all board and management meetings as and then directly to the board and then directly to the board and management and then directly to the board and attended all board and management and then directly to the board and attended all board and management and then directly to the board and attended all board and management and then directly to the board and attended all board and management and then directly to the board and attended all board and management and then directly to the board and attended all board and management and then directly to the board and attended all board and management and then directly to the board and attended all board and management and then directly to the board and attended all board and management and then directly to the board and attended all board and management and then directly to the board and attended all board and management and then directly to the board and attended all board and management and then directly to the board and attended all board and management and then directly to the board and attended all board and management and then directly to the board and attended all board and management and then directly to the board and attended all board and management and the directly to the board and attended all board and management and the directly to the board and attended all board and management and the directly to the board and attended all board and management and the directly to the board and attended all board and management and the directly to the board and attended all board and attended all board and the directly to the board and attended all board and attended all board and the directly to the board and attended all board and attended all board and the directly to the board and attended all board and attended all board and attended all board and attended all board and - 122.
-Mr provided quite a bit of evidence about particular individuals to whom he gave permission to use the land.
+Mr some rode horses over the application land 3 or 4 times a week until 2003.

+120. Mr explained to me that there was a very long history of shooting on the Estate.

+121. Mr statement also set out:

+"I am unable to accept declaration that he was not instructed by the owners to prevent people from using the farm for dog walking, cycling or horse riding.
+I reported directly to the board and attended all board and management meetings as and and then and the form the instructions came from me in my role as and a form of and my instructions were very clear in this regard."

+122. Mr provided quite a bit of evidence about particular individuals to whom he gave permission to use the land.
 I have dealt with this above.
 It seems to me that the number is so small that it could not have any effect on the outcome of this case.
 However, whereas the written evidence indicated express and unambiguous permission, it appeared that something less was in the end, being asserted.
-Whilst important to the and revocation of permission or even Mr being told that he was not welcome could have no effect on the overall outcome of this case.
+Whilst important to the individuals concerned, it is also the case that the falling out with his twin brother in 2015 and revocation of permission or even Mr second being told that he was not welcome could have no effect on the overall outcome of this case.
 I was also told about specific permissions that have been granted to clubs and the like to use the land: